sivaprasad1108/FinEdge/README.md

 For issues or questions:
 1. Check `API_DOCUMENTATION.md` for endpoint details
-2. Review the test script in `testApi.js`
+2. Review the test script
 3. Check error messages returned from the API
 4. Review console logs (especially in development mode)